tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 In this activity, students will calculate a linear regression model to predict the price of a house using the Boston Housing dataset and the SageMaker built-in `Linear Learner` algorithm.

+**Note:** Remember that the time needed to deploy the model is about 10 minutes.

 **Instructions:**

 * [README.md](Activities/04-Stu_Housing_Price/README.md)